 Do not travel to Iraq because of the extremely dangerous and volatile security situation and the high threat ot terrorist attack.
-If you're in Iraq, including the Kurdish region, depart immediately.
+If you're in Iraq, including the Kurdistan Region of Iraq, depart immediately.

 - Armed groups can conduct large-scale, coordinated attacks against the Government of Iraq and civilians.
-Thousands of people have been killed and injured in these attacks throughout Iraq.
 See

 Safety and security.